malkhamis-panw/gaia/doc/documentation.md

 Returns an SSH certificate containing the bearer claims.
-This SSH certificate can be used to connect to a node where the Defender is protecting SSH sessions.
+This SSH certificate can be used to connect to a node where the enforcer is protecting SSH sessions.

 #### Example